randreu28/TFG.docs/docs/02-projects/04-buckle-up/index.md

 ## Shader uniforms

 :::tip
-It is recommended that you've read the [Particle showcase project](/docs/projects/particle-showcase/shader), as it gives the base understanding of shaders.
+In case you are not familiar with shaders, it is recommended that you've read the [Particle showcase project](/docs/projects/particle-showcase/shader), as it gives the base understanding of them.
 :::

 The `<Shader/>` component is a simple `<Plane/>` geometry that occupies the whole viewport, and the custom shader material.